dougblack/dougblack.io/markdown/a-good-vimrc.md

     :::vim script
     nnoremap <leader>u :GundoToggle<CR>         " toggle gundo

-In one of it's cleverest innovations, Vim doesn't model undo as a simple stack.
+In one of its cleverest innovations, Vim doesn't model undo as a simple stack.
 In Vim it's a tree.
 This makes sure you never lose an action in Vim, but also makes it much more difficult to traverse around that tree.
 [gundo.vim][gundo] fixes this by displaying that undo tree in graphical form.